dkeightley/ecs-eni-scaling/README.md

 ### Limitations

-The current script has a limit of 100 container instances per cluster as it is using a single describe-container-instances call, it could be modified to workaround this.
+* The current script has a limit of 100 container instances per cluster as it is using a single describe-container-instances call, it could be modified to workaround this.
+* Ideal usage is for a single ASG and Cluster, although the metric/alarm can be used in a scaling policy for multiple multiple ASGs.